course-kit/website/content/online-course-react.md

 export default Course
 ```

-Now we can use the ID to get the relevant course data from the data module with an array `find`.
+Now we can use the ID to get the relevant course data from the courses data with an array `find`.

-*Tip: if the find returns null you shoudl probably show a 404 page.*
+> Tip: if the find returns null you should probably show a 404 page.

 *src/pages/Course.js*